 There are a lot of other oral conditions like gum disease, tooth decay, arthritis, etc cause symptoms similar to TMD’s.
-Nevertheless, you still need to be sure of which condition is causing yours by getting a diagnosis from a dentist near you.
+Nevertheless, you still need to be sure of which condition is causing yours by getting a diagnosis from a dentist 94523.
 To do this, your dentist will ask about your health history and existing oral conditions before performing a physical examination.

 A dentist in Pleasant Hill will start by checking your jaw joints for pain or tenderness.
 Clicks, pop and grating sounds will also be checked while ensuring that your jaws work as they should.
 Your dentist might take a full-face x-ray, MRI scans and CT scans to know if everything is in place as it should be.
 Finally, you might be referred to an oral surgeon for further diagnosis, treatment and care.